brave-intl/bat-native-usermodel/README.md

 ## API

-Initialize the User Model by calling `InitializePageClassifier(model)` where `model` is a `std::string` containing the contents of the `model.json` file as
+Initialize the User Model by calling `InitializePageClassifier(model, region)` where `region` is a `std::string` containing the region of the user model and `model` is a `std::string` containing the contents of the `model.json` file as
 follows:

 ```
-bool success = InitializePageClassifier(model)
+bool success = InitializePageClassifier(model, region)
 ```

 Check if the page classifier has already been initialized by calling